astropy/saba/docs/examples_mcmc.rst

 Using sherpa's MCMC sampler
 ===========================

 This is just a very quick example of what can be done with the SherpaMCMC object.
-Sherpa's MCMC object is available from the `get_sampler <sherpafitter.html#astrosherpa_bridge.SherpaFitter.get_sampler>`_ method.
+Sherpa's MCMC object is available from the `~astrosherpa_bridge.SherpaFitter.get_sampler` method.

 Let's quickly define some data and a model.

 .. code-block:: ipython